 During the early portion of the award period, mission and environmental enhancement was augmented through the use of a Programmatic Agreement (PA), which provided the Combat Center a streamlined mechanism to achieve compliance with Section 106 of the National Historic Preservation Act.
 The SHPO requested changes to the PA to accommodate the land expansion, and in late FY15 the Combat Center entered consultation with the SHPO and ACHP on the revised agreement.
-The revised PA, in combination with the extensive surveys the Combat Center has completed on both the original base and the expansion areas, will continue to substantially ease the Section 106 compliance burden associated with undertakings aboard the installation.
+The revised PA and associated ICRMP will continue to substantially ease the Section 106 compliance burden associated with undertakings aboard the installation.